Horace Mann: Commemoration

 Many places around the world are named after Mann.
 Among them are more than 50 public schools in the United States.

 Horace Mann's statue stands in front of the Massachusetts State House along with that of Daniel Webster.

 At Antioch College, a monument carries his quote, which has been recently adopted as the college motto: "Be Ashamed to Die Until You Have Won Some Victory for Humanity."

 The University of Northern Colorado named the gates to their campus in his dedication, a gift of the Class of 1910.

-The Springfield, Illinois-based Illinois Education Association Mutual Insurance Company, was renamed in honor of Mann in 1950 as the Horace Mann Educators Corporation.
+The Springfield, Illinois- based Illinois Education Association Mutual Insurance Company was renamed in honor of Mann in 1950 as the Horace Mann Educators Corporation.

 Pittsburg State University in Pittsburg, Kansas, has a building named Horace Mann School.
 It currently houses the Student Welcoming Center.

 In Massachusetts, public charter schools that are authorized by local school districts are known as Horace Mann charters.

 Brown University Graduate School awards an annual Horace Mann Medal to one of its alumni.

+At Diamond Fork Middle School, a Horace Mann celebration was held on May 4, 2011, the same day he was born.